20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron sagittifolium

-Philodendron sagittifolium is a drought-tolerant plant which can grow to a height of 10 ft in a few months.
-The leaves are about 24 in. long by 12 in. wide.
+The spectacular Philodendron sagittifolium is a drought-tolerant plant which can grow to a height of 10 feet in a few months.
+The leaves are about 24 inches long by 12 inches wide.
+It is one of the best large-leafed plants that make a bold statement in any space.

 9. Lacy Tree Philodendron (Philodendron selloum)